PDF reports and automated reporting

 Reports are delivered via email with:

-- HTML Emails - Professional, branded email templates
+- HTML Emails - Branded email templates

 - PDF Attachments - Full report attached to email